codefresh-io/docs.codefresh.io/_posts/2023-05-29-may-release-notes.md

 US and international users can select their preferred format for date and time in the Codefresh UI.
 With this latest enhancement, you can now choose between US and international date formats, as well as 24 or 12-hour time formats, to best suit your needs.
 Simply navigate to **User Settings** and select your preferred format.

 {% include
 image.html
 lightbox="true"
 file="/images/whats-new/may23/rel-notes-may23-date-time-format.png"
 url="/images/whats-new/may23/rel-notes-may23-date-time-format.png"
 alt="Date and time formats"
-caption="Date and time formats"" max-width="60%"
+caption="Date and time formats" max-width="60%"
 %}